-These two enormous suits are decorated in elegant colonial inspired style and provide the highest standards in hospitality.
+These two enormous suites are decorated in elegant colonial-inspired style and provide the highest standards in hospitality.
 Grand Royal Suite has 600 square meters with six bedrooms, a private gym, a private dining room, a private elevator and so much more.
 Even a special surveillance room for guards.
 Celebrities are frequent guests here at Mandarin Oriental Bangkok Hotel, and it looks like it will stay this way.

 As I already mentioned, the modern Garden and River wing outside look don’t go well with the Grand Le Dame.
 Architecture leaning more towards a colonial look would be a better pair.
 But this is only a matter of taste.
 More concerned we are about the tent by the river, where you have your breakfast or one of the buffets.
 It looks like a fast temporary solution and I hope they might do something about it in the near future.
 After all, in the 5-star hotel, we didn’t expect this, for sure.

-This hotel will be forever in our hearts, it was an experience we will never forget.
+Mandarin Oriental Bangkok Review will be forever in our hearts.
+It was an experience we will never forget.
 For the first time, we experienced a flawless service and we are happy to see an ongoing success story concerning the legendary hotel like Mandarin Oriental Bangkok Hotel.
 This for sure is a hotel you need to visit before the world ends.
 Anyway, our experience is absolutely subjective, that is why we encourage you to see it for yourself.

 Mandarin Oriental Bangkok Review Card

 - ATMOSPHERE – 9.2/109.2/10